Lead poisoning: Reversibility

-Outcome is related to the extent and duration of lead exposure.
+The outcome is related to the extent and duration of lead exposure.
 Effects of lead on the physiology of the kidneys and blood are generally reversible; its effects on the central nervous system are not.
 While peripheral effects in adults often go away when lead exposure ceases, evidence suggests that most of lead's effects on a child's central nervous system are irreversible.
 Children with lead poisoning may thus have adverse health, cognitive, and behavioral effects that follow them into adulthood.

 Encephalopathy

 Lead encephalopathy is a medical emergency and causes permanent brain damage in 70–80% of children affected by it, even those that receive the best treatment.
-The mortality rate for people who develop cerebral involvement is about 25%, and of those who survive who had lead encephalopathy symptoms by the time chelation therapy was begun, about 40% have permanent neurological problems such as cerebral palsy.
+The mortality rate for people who develop cerebral involvement is about 25%, and of those who survive, who had lead encephalopathy symptoms by the time chelation therapy was begun, about 40% have permanent neurological problems such as cerebral palsy.

 Long-term

 Exposure to lead may also decrease lifespan and have health effects in the long term.
-Death rates from a variety of causes have been found to be higher in people with elevated blood lead levels; these include cancer, stroke, and heart disease, and general death rates from all causes.
+Death rates from a variety of causes are higher in people with elevated blood lead levels; these include cancer, stroke, heart disease, and general death rates from all causes.
 Lead is considered a possible human carcinogen based on evidence from animal studies.
 Evidence also suggests that age-related mental decline and psychiatric symptoms are correlated with lead exposure.
 Cumulative exposure over a prolonged period may have a more important effect on some aspects of health than recent exposure.
 Some health effects, such as high blood pressure, are only significant risks when lead exposure is prolonged (over about one year).
-Furthermore, the neurological effects of lead exposure have been shown to be exacerbated and long lasting in low income children in comparison to those of higher economic standing.
+Furthermore, the neurological effects of lead exposure are exacerbated and long-lasting in low-income children in comparison to those of higher economic standing.
 This does not imply that being wealthy can prevent lead from causing long-term mental health issues.

 Violence

-Lead poisoning in children has been linked to changes in brain function that can result in low IQ, and increased impulsivity and aggression.
+Lead poisoning in children has been linked to changes in brain function that can result in low IQ and increased impulsivity and aggression.
 These traits of childhood lead exposure are associated with crimes of passion, such as aggravated assault in young adults.
 An increase in lead exposure in children was linked to an increase in aggravated assault rates 22 years later.
-For instance, the peak in leaded gasoline use in the late 1970s corresponds to a peak in aggravated assault rates in the late 1990s in urban areas across the United States.
+For instance, the peak in leaded gasoline use in the late 1970s correlates with a peak in aggravated assault rates in the late 1990s in urban areas across the United States.